Zoe-F/HelioSPACEY/README.md

 - extraction of synthetic data from simulations* by flying 'virtual spacecraft' through the simulation space,
 - querying of timeseries data obtained from curated data products** from heliophysics missions,
 - processing and visualisation of these timeseries,
-- feature engineering from these timeseries for the purpose of training machine learning models
+- feature engineering from these timeseries for the purpose of training machine learning models,
-- integration with popular Python machine learning libraries
+- integration with popular Python machine learning libraries,
-- identification of conjunctions between spacecraft resulting in linked in-situ observations relevant to the characterisation of solar wind expansion
+- identification of conjunctions between spacecraft resulting in linked in-situ observations relevant to the characterisation of solar wind expansion.

-Contributors to this project include: Zoe Faes, Laura Hayes, Andrew Walsh and Daniel Müller.
+Main contributors to this project include: Zoe Faes, Laura Hayes, Andrew Walsh and Daniel Müller.

 This project relies heavily on Sunpy, Astropy, astrospice, Numpy, Pandas, Matplotlib, scikit-learn and PyTorch.